tencurse/neocities-v2/src/logs/bass.md

 - *Lovefool* by The Cardigans
 - *Body of Years* by Mother Mother
 - *New Invention* by I DONT KNOW HOW BUT THEY FOUND ME
-- *Other Side* by Red Hot Chili Peppers
+- *Otherside* by Red Hot Chili Peppers
 - *Dance Little Liar* by Arctic Monkeys

-When I learn any new songs, I'll log them here by date!
+## Songs I am learning

+- *Fluorescent Adolescent* by Arctic Monkeys